 This is of course subject to their discretion, but can potentially save you from paying a checked bag fee or being charged an overweight bag fee by getting to the airport early.

-Arriving early is one of the 20 Key Airport Tips to Make Travel Easier.
+Arriving early is one of many of the top airport tips that we recommend.
 Check out that article to be better prepared for your next trip!

 #6 Redistribute Items & Consider Buying at Your Destination